n8henrie/fauxmo/README.md

 ### Set fauxmo to run automatically in the background

-NB: As discussed in [#20](https://github.com/n8henrie/fauxmo/issues/20), the example files in `extras/` are *not* included when you install from PyPI (using `pip`).
+NB: As discussed in [#20](https://github.com/n8henrie/fauxmo/issues/20), the example files in `extras/` are *not* included when you install from PyPI\* (using `pip`).
 If you want to use them, you either need to clone the repo or you can download them individually using tools like `wget` or `curl` by navigating to the file in your web browser, clicking the `Raw` button, and using the resulting URL in your address bar.

+\* As of Fauxmo v0.4.0 `extras/` has been added to `MANIFEST.in` and may be included somewhere depending on installation from the `.tar.gz` vs `whl` format -- if you can't find them, you should probably just get the files manually as described above.

 #### systemd (e.g. Raspbian Jessie)